Supervisory Control and Data Acquisition (SCADA) is a combination of hardware and software used for industrial automation. SCADA allows users to:

 What about if I already have AWS Cloud services integrated as part of my enterprise technology suite?

 OnLogic and Inductive have collaborated with Amazon Web Services to leverage the powerful tools that AWS can offer.
 Leverage tools like AWS IoT Sitewise, S3, and Kinesis to collect, analyze, and store data.
 Either sending back to Ignition for use in it’s powerful reporting tools or utilizing AWS analytical services to pull insights directly from the cloud.
-Learn more about AWS connected factory solutions and the Industrial Machine Connectivity (IMC) kit in this article .
-You can also check out this video that describes how one customer is leveraging AWS for their smart factory initiative.
+Learn more about AWS connected factory solutions and the Industrial Machine Connectivity (IMC) kit in this case study .
 Contact us and we can help you leverage this tool to start prototyping quickly.